 Each year, the Masters Tournament kicks off the major professional golf championships and is held exclusively at Augusta National Golf Club.

-The famous exclusive club in the US has several billionaire members, such as billionaires Warren Buffett, Bill Gates as well as investors Warren Stephens, Dirk Ziff and Stanley Druckenmiller.
+The famously exclusive club in the US counts several billionaire members, such as billionaires Warren Buffett and Bill Gates, as well as investors Warren Stephens, Dirk Ziff and Stanley Druckenmiller.

-The Cannes Film Festival in France in late May is reserved for industry professionals.
+The Cannes Film Festival in France at the end of May is reserved for industry professionals.
 But according to the festival's website, the super-rich can pay to attend.

 It's both a chance to get a first look at Oscar winners and a chance to mingle with the stars.
 Billionaires like François-Henri Pinault and the late Paul Allen have hosted their own parties at the festival.

-Actress Salma Hayek and her billionaire husband Francois-Henri Pinault at the 2023 Cannes Film Festival.
+Actress Salma Hayek and billionaire husband Francois-Henri Pinault at the 2023 Cannes Film Festival.
 Photo: Reuters.

 Royal Ascot horse racing in June

-The billionaires who appeared at Royal Ascot – an annual horse race held about 40 km from London (UK) – were not surprisingly members of the British royal family.
+The famous billionaires who appeared at Royal Ascot – an annual horse race held about 40 km from London (UK) – were not surprising as they were members of the British royal family.

 For more than 200 years, Royal Ascot has been open to the public.
 Around 300,000 people attend the five-day event, but children under 10 are not allowed to attend.